Canon FD 300mm f/4 Lens

 Construction And Handling

 As I've always found with Canon camera equipment, the construction is excellent.
 My lens is a non-L version and I can't imagine how the L can be a lot better in terms of construction or image quality.
+The answer has to do with the kind of glass elements used inside the lens.

 It is solidly built and all controls function smoothly and reliably.
 The lens has a built-in, retractable lens hood and the lens hood fits over the lens hood.